davidBelanger/torch-util/README.md

 ## Model Training and Prediction ##
 See `exampleTraining.sh` for a well-commented example of how we train models.
 This wraps `ModelTraining.lua`.
 This provides options for checkpointing models, initializing training from existing models, initializing word embeddings from pretrained embeddings, analyzing dev set accuracy within the inner loop of learning, etc.

-We also provide `ModelPrediction.lua,` which takes held-out data and provides predictions.
+Soon, we will also provide an example `exampleModelApplication.sh`, which will wrap `ModelPrediction.lua.` This takes held-out data and provides predictions.

 ## Pretrained Word Embeddings ##